deckhouse/virtualization/images/virt-artifact/patches/README.md

 ##### Dependency
 This patch depends on the [002-auth-pid-restriction.patch](../../libvirt/patches/002-auth-pid-restriction.patch) in libvirt, which introduces the `LIBVIRT_UNIX_SOCKET_AUTH_PID` environment variable to restrict socket access based on PID.

+#### `043-disable-workload-updater.patch`
+This patch disables controller workload-updater in kubevirt.
+We have our implementation in virtualization-controller.